ttcooper/Ravenclaw/README.md

 # Ravenclaw

+# Comparison of Machine Learning Techniques for Predicting Wind Power generation from weather data for Germany.

 Code used in group project for Energy Data Analysis ESDA:

   germany_data_prep.py                  |    This code takes weather and wind power generation data, processes the data,